 - The wishes of the child, if relevant

-Other evidence, depending on the nature and facts for a case, may be considered by the court.
+- Other evidence, depending on the nature and facts of a case, may be considered by the court.